 High levels of liquidity also support price transparency across the market.
 Most residential houses can also be quickly rented to generate holding income which can offset debt servicing requirements.

-Lastly, from a funding point of view, because there is no ‘drawdown’ component to these loans (as with development loans), lenders earn an immediate return on their money.
-For the above reasons, lenders will often prefer lending in this sector rather than commercial property development.
+From a financing standpoint, because there is no ‘drawdown’ component to these loans (as with development loans), lenders earn an immediate return on their money.
+Furthermore, there is minimal ongoing management required.
+For the above reasons, lenders will often prefer lending in this sector rather than for property development lending.

 Development & Construction Loans